Fine Art America is the world's most powerful sales and marketing tool for photographers and visual artists.

 I did slide shows and talks with music and slides for the Alzheimer Day Care Center.

-The prints can be purchased in several sizes and also can be framed, matted and glazed by Fine Art America.
+Prints can be purchased in several sizes and also can be framed, matted and glazed by Fine Art America.

 There is a 30 day guarantee and if they are not satisfactory your money will be returned including shippping.